tchx84/Gameeky/CONTRIBUTING.md

 ## Understanding the goal

 Gameeky is a learning tool in the form of a game engine.
 It's not a game engine that's also useful as a learning tool.
-Therefore, its primary goal is to provide a better learning experience for programming, arts and more, not an efficient nor professional game development process.
+Therefore, its primary goal is to provide a better learning experience for programming, arts and other STEAM skills.
+It's not a goal to provide an efficient nor professional game development process.
 You can read more about this project rationale [here](https://blogs.gnome.org/tchx84/2023/12/15/gameeky-a-new-learning-tool-to-develop-steam-skills/).

 If you're looking for a tool to create professional video games, I highly recommend the [Godot](https://godotengine.org/) game engine.